 Having several years of driving experience under your belt doesn’t mean you’re a professional driving instructor.
 Driving instructors have years of experience teaching other teens how to drive and become safer drivers.
 This means they know how to make complex techniques, road rules, and maneuvers more understandable.
 They’re also familiar with the day-to-day realities of teen driving, which enables them to equip your teen with the right defensive driving techniques.

 They also have a set curriculum that encompasses both theoretical and practical situations.
 The curriculums are updated regularly to ensure they are at par with current driving skills and rules.
 There are also numerous tests to help identify and correct bad driving habits and ensure knowledge retention.
+These are the same skills and methods that will help your teen prepare confidently for their driving test.

 Your Teen May Not Take Criticism Constructively

 When you correct or criticize your teen during driving practices, they may take it as a personal slight.
-This can affect their confidence and ability to grasp important driving skills, making it hard for them to pass your driving test.
-When professional instructors correct new drivers, they do it in a way that won’t trigger an emotional response or reduce the driver’s level of confidence behind the wheel.
+This can affect their confidence and ability to grasp important driving skills, making it hard for them to pass their driving test.

 Instructors Offer Safer Driving Lessons

 As a parent, you will probably use your car for training.
 During the training, you will be giving instructions from the passenger’s seat.
 And in case of an emergency, there may not be enough time to react quickly and prevent a fatal accident.
-Driving school cars are usually mechanically equipped to deal with any minor or major issues that may occur during practice drives.

 Bonus Log Book Hours

-States require learner drivers to log in a certain amount of supervised driving practice.
-For example, in Victoria, your kid must have 120 hours of driving under a supervisor to get their Ps.
-This includes a minimum of 20 hours of driving at night.
 Setting aside all these hours from your busy schedule can be tricky.
 But you don’t have to.
-All you need is to enrol your teen in a driving school, and the hours they’ll spend driving with the professional supervising drivers will count towards their log book hours.
+All you need is to enrol your teen in a driving school, and the hours they’ll spend driving with the professional driving instructor will count towards their log book hours.

 Whether You’re Just Learning How to Drive or Want to Sharpen Your Driving Skills, We Got You!

-If you’re in NSW, ACT, or VIC and looking to become a confident and competent driver, enrol in the Ltrent driving school for safe, reliable, and cost-effective driving lessons.
-We are ready to walk with you every step of the way.
-Contact us for more information about the safer drivers course.
+If you’re in NSW, ACT, or VIC and looking to become a confident and competent driver, enrol in LTrent Driving School for safe, reliable, and cost-effective lessons.
+Our professional driving instructors are ready to walk with you every step of the way and help you feel at ease behind the wheel.